Spiritual Maturity

 - True: Any pressure on Christians who don’t have the gift of speaking in tongues will hurt the church.

-- True: The gift of prophecy reveals the truth or secrets and consequently encourages believers.
+- True: The gift of prophecy reveals the truth or secrets and encourages believers.